European settlers in New Zealand: Land

 Another factor in attracting people to New Zealand was undoubtedly the prospect of owning land.
 The New Zealand Company had purchased large amounts of land from local Māori, which they were willing to sell to settlers at a low price as a way of attracting them to New Zealand.
-At this time Europeans were seen by Māori as a tuku or gift as they brought with them new skills and technology.
 The scheme worked, thousands of people who would have had no hope of owning land in the United Kingdom were given the opportunity to do so in New Zealand.
 Settlers found this attractive because they could farm it and make money from it as well as being able to keep it in the family for future generations.
-Few of the new settlers understood Māori or the recent history of wholesale tribal upheaval, nor the Māori tradition of associating mana or power with the conquering of land.
+Few of the new settlers understood Māori.

 Legacy

-Trade and developed economy

-The settlements of Wellington, Wanganui, Nelson, New Plymouth, Otago, Canterbury and Auckland were vital in allowing New Zealand to prosper.
-Although their development did not always go according to plan, they provided New Zealand with a good foundation of settlements in which farming and industry could be established so that eventually New Zealand could become a viable country for trade.
-Although there was not originally a large range of occupations and races in the society, the establishment of large towns did provide opportunity for the occupational and social composition to become more diverse as more settlers arrived.
-New Zealand did have many problems as a developing country but often the life it offered prospective settlers was better than anything they could have hoped for in Great Britain.
-The chance of jobs, land ownership and a healthier environment for children to grow up in was often worth the long voyage and hard work which were necessities for new immigrants.

 European customs

 Early Pākehā settlers brought a range of European customs with them to what would become New Zealand.
-According to Christchurch newspaper The Press, European emigrants to Aotearoa transported over many of their cultural and political norms; "Pākehā settlers brought with them a profound belief in self-reliance, property rights, and the autonomy of local communities".
+According to Christchurch newspaper The Press, European emigrants to New Zealand transported over many of their cultural and political norms; "Pākehā settlers brought with them a profound belief in self-reliance, property rights, and the autonomy of local communities".
 Property rights came with a new and foreign understanding, alien to the native customs; both an ideological and distinctively European concept.